kitaird/rl-gridworld/README.md

 Welcome to the __RL-Gridworld__, an open-source resource designed for learning and experimenting with various paradigms in reinforcement learning (RL).
 This library provides a versatile gridworld environment that can be easily extended and customized, making it an ideal tool for both beginners and experienced practitioners.

-This project is an example for using three methods for solving the Bellman equations:
+This project is an example for using three methods for solving the Bellman equations (Prediction & Control):
 * Dynamic Programming
 * Monte Carlo Method
 * Temporal Difference Learning

-Each approach can be implemented in the respective file and can be selected in the GUI of the GridWorld example.
+All prediction and control approaches can be implemented in the respective file and can be selected in the GUI of the GridWorld example.

 ## Features
+* __Gymnasium Interface__: The gridworld environment is designed to be compatible with the popular RL-interface [Gymnasium](https://github.com/Farama-Foundation/Gymnasium), allowing users to transition their gained knowledge easily to more sophisticated DRL-libraries.

 * __Extensible Gridworld Environment__: At the core of this library is the gridworld environment, a simple yet powerful tool for demonstrating key concepts in RL.
 Users can easily modify and extend this environment to suit their learning and research needs.

 * __Support for Multiple RL Paradigms__: The library is built to demonstrate a variety of reinforcement learning techniques, including:
-  * Monte-Carlo Learning
   * Dynamic Programming
-  * Temporal Difference Learning
+  * On-Policy Monte-Carlo Prediction
+  * On-Policy Monte-Carlo Control (w and w/o exploring starts)
+  * TD Prediction TD(0)
+  * On-Policy TD Control Sarsa

 ## Environment dynamics